showansimkhada/fin-act/guides/Linux.md

     </body>
 </table>

-You can do this with a single partiton as well if you are using dual boot with macOS.
+You can do this with a single partition as well if you are using a dual boot with macOS.
 <hr>
 <table>
     <head>